jcampbellcodes/jcampbellcodes_og.github.io/_posts/2022-01-01-anatomyofabaremetalsynth_part5.markdown

 In our case, we don't care about requesting audio samples for input; we want to send audio samples we generated in our application on the CPU to the audio hardware.
 As mentioned in the last article, we do this by registering a callback (`AudioCallback`) that the SAI can call when it receives a signal from the DAC that it is ready to convert more samples.

 But before we dive further into the mechanics of the communication, we should talk about the format of the audio itself.
-Digital audio can be transmitted using many different serial communications protocol -- in this case, we will configure the SAI to output our audio data in I2S protocol, but it can also be configured for PCM, TDM, SPIDIF, AC' 97, and others.
+Digital audio can be transmitted using many different serial communications protocols -- in this case, we will configure the SAI to output our audio data in I2S protocol, but it can also be configured for PCM, TDM, SPIDIF, AC' 97, and others.

 # Inter-IC Sound (I2S)
 <br>